UrbanInstitute/ed-data/master_sheet_graph_edits.md

 # 2) adding spacing to x values in third and fourth graphs to create two lines , for example:
 "Public          four-year"         "Less than           $30,000"

+#3) add brackets to single category in first graph

 #for second set of multiples:
 # 1) set y max value and ticks
 "y": {